AG11101/Pizzeria_Project_Clone/README.md

 which are needed for teams to prepare for their upcoming games.
 The application offers filtered and ranked views of player and team performance, with full data editing capabilities for administrators.

 ### User Stories
-- As a user, I want to view the player stats.
+- As a user, I want to view the player stats and see how they are ranked against eachother.
-- As a user I want to see the players ranked by league.
-- As a user, I want to see the teams.
+- As a user, I want to see the teams and see how they are ranked against eachother.
-- As a user, I want to be able to filter the data.
+- As a user, I want to be able to filter and sort the data.
 - As an Admin, I want to edit and manage the various data.
 - As an Admin, I want the website layout to be structured and easy to follow.
-- As an Admin I want the website to be accessible by various devices and ensure compatibility.
+- As an Admin, I want the website to be mainly accessible through desktop.

 ### Use Case